|Boston College Law School

 Kari Hong is an assistant professor of law at Boston College Law School.
 An expert in immigration law, criminal law, and family law, Professor Hong’s scholarship focuses on the immigration consequences of criminal convictions, the intersection of family law and immigration law, and contemporary matters in criminal law.
 Her articles have been published in the Georgetown Immigration Law Journal, the Columbia Journal of Gender and Law, and the University of Virginia Law Review.
 The New Jersey Supreme Court has cited her work.
 She has served as a commentator on television, radio, and in print.

 Prior to joining the faculty, Professor Hong owned her own firm with offices in California and Oregon.
 In private practice, Professor Hong prepared nearly 100 actions in the Ninth Circuit Court of Appeals, representing non-citizens in asylum, removal defense, and citizenship claims and criminal defendants accused of white collar crimes, violent felonies, and drug-related offenses.
-She prepared over 40 state criminal appeals in the state of California.
+In the California courts, she prepared nearly 50 state criminal appeals, which included clients who had been convicted of serious felonies and those on death row.

 Among her published decisions, Professor Hong prevailed in Ridore v.
 Holder, 696 F.3d 907 (9th Cir.
 2012), which established that BIA must apply its clear error standard to review factual findings, that Matter of J-E- may be rebutted with contemporary evidence, and that government acquiescence may be inferred when a foreign government has a policy to subject U.S. criminal deportees to indefinite detention in deplorable prison conditions.
 Moreover, she prevailed in Tyson v.
 Holder, 670 F.3d.
 1015 (9th Cir.
 2012), which held that the protections of INS v.
 St. Cyr, 533 U.S. 289 (2001) are not limited to the plea context and may be available to non-citizens who were tried by stipulated facts.